-- Congratulations!
-Your Firefox Browser has started and now you can run Windows programs on a Mac.
+Congratulations!
+Your Firefox Browser has started and now you can run Windows programs on your Mac.

 Since you can already choose from a whole list of default WineBottler apps, we will also show you how you can execute any other .exe file using WineBottler.